-The more power that a vehicle has, the better its acceleration will be.
-It is a substantial factor in overall performance.
+It goes without saying that the more power a vehicle has, the better its acceleration will be.
+It is a substantial factor in the overall performance of a car.

-That is one reason that car marketing talks so much about horsepower capacity of best class or high-performance vehicle models.
-However, while horsepower is important, it's not a good idea to ignore other factors, too.
+That is one reason why car marketing talks so much about the horsepower capacity of best class or high-performance vehicle models.
+However, while horsepower is important, it is not a good idea to ignore the other contributing factors.

-If you drive a compact or large sedan, the smaller vehicle will run faster as it is lighter.
 Another feature that affects a vehicle's performance is torque.
-The main motive of this is to measure the twisting force.
-Vehicles that have a higher torque will speed up much better from a specific spot and carry more weight when it is towing.
+Torque is a force applied at a distance, and the main motive of this is to measure the twisting force.
+Vehicles with a higher torque will speed up much faster from a specific spot and carry more weight when it is towing.

-An engine that has high performance, like in sports cars, consists of powerful horsepower and torque in vehicles.
+As is the case in sports cars, an engine that has high-performance consists of a powerful combination of horsepower and torque.
 They complement one another, and both specifications provide a much more balanced driving experience.

 A Timeline of Modern Horsepower in Vehicles

-The Dodge Charger was introduced with 325 HP, and the Pontiac GTO offered 360 HP.
+1966: The Dodge Charger was introduced with 325-horsepower, and the Pontiac GTO offered 360-horsepower.

 During this decade, horsepower increased steadily.
-That was because of the improvement in the economy, the falling oil prices, and the federal fuel economy standards topping out.
+This was the result of the improvement in the economy, the falling oil prices, and the federal fuel economy standards topping out.

 The 1990s to the Present:

-From the years 1980 to 2004, the average horsepower in United States vehicles increased by 80 percent.
+From the years 1980 to 2004, the average horsepower in United States's vehicles increased by 80 percent.